starknet-io/SNIPs/SNIPS/snip-24.md

 - Follow the Starknet mailing list and Starknet official social accounts to be notified of any breaking changes where you might be affected.
 - Changes affecting end users will be more vocally announced to make sure as many as possible are aware of the upcoming change.

+## **Security considerations**

+This proposal does not introduce security concerns as it simply introduces a process for proposing, discussing, and implementing core updates.
+The core updates themselves might have security considerations and have to include information that might be important for security discussions, surfaces risks and can be used throughout the life-cycle of the proposal.

 ## **Copyright**

 Copyright and related rights waived via [MIT](../LICENSE).